jalasutram-0509/Deception-Based-Security-Platform-Honeypot-Network-and-Fake-Credential-Deployment/README.md

 the honeypot.
 A honeypot is located on an IP address that is used solely for the purpose of the honeypot and not for any legitimate services; any connections to the software are presumed to be malicious and are logged for later review.
-HoneyRJ was designed to be extremely simple and easily extendable.
+Honeypot was designed to be extremely simple and easily extendable.

 ## Project History